citizenfx/fivem-docs/content/docs/cookbook/2019/10/29/optimizing-resource-downloads-using-a-caching-proxy.md

 ---
-title: Optimizing resource downloads using a caching proxy
+title: Optimizing Resource Downloads Using a Caching Proxy
 date: 2019-10-29T07:29:41.000+01:00
 ---